0 Helpful / 1 Not

 -Has a couple of great down hill holes.
 Open up and let'm fly

--Multiple Tee's, (The long tees are not a full concrete teebox but, according to a friend of mine, there are markers.
-The last time I played it was in the winter time, so I couldn't find them due to snow)
+-Multiple Tee's, (The long tees are not a full concrete teebox but, according to a friend of mine, there are markers.)

 -Good pin placement and good course design

 -Wildwood Park is a fun course to play, and is a landmark course in Southeastern Iowa.

 -Is a good course for casual play, as well as being a good course for introducing friends to the sport of Disc Golf.